-Director of urban development means the director of the city department responsible for administration of building, zoning, subdivision regulations, forestry and other land use codes of the city or his/her designee.
+Director of the permitting department means the director of the city department responsible for administration of building, zoning, subdivision regulations, forestry and other land use codes of the city or his/her designee.

 Drainage area means that area contributing runoff to a single point.